Saturday, May 24, 2025

 Parliament discussed and explained this, way back on March 15, 2002 (source: Hansard):

 None of this is to encourage people to be disrespectful of wildlife - far from it.
 But we can't and should not tolerate random and, it has to be said, largely ignorant staff making rules up, simply because they don't like someone highlighting their erroneous claims, as though we are children who should not answer back.
+After all, I do have a 95% pass in my air law examination, whilst the NRW staff doesn't.
+Facts matter.
 In response to increasing aggression by the NRW member of staff, I did tell him to consider a position in the US, where intolerance towards criticism of government bodies might be welcome at the moment.
 This, of course, went straight over his head, poor fellow.

 Clear (and expensive) signs - but not a word about drones, anywhere on the site.
 The warden stopped people getting to the site by car for several days following the encounter, which is hardly in keeping with NRW's "proportionate" enforcement policy.
-The presence of a public footpath meant access was still readily possible.
+The presence of a public footpath meant access was still readily possible - something the poor warden seemed to have overlooked (and could do nothing about!)

 NRW is, of course, just one organisation in an ocean of people who think that owning or controlling land means that they also control airspace.
-Try as Youtube auditors might, hardly any of them seem to learn and, indeed, most appear perfectly content to just keep on digging their heels in and, often, making complete fools of themselves.
+Try as Youtube auditors might, hardly any of them seem to learn and, indeed, most appear perfectly content to just keep on digging their heels in and, often, making complete fools of themselves on camera.

 At least the auditors will have plenty of material to work with, for a long time coming.
 I might even become one, myself!